zwdzwd/transvar/README.md

 ### Quick start

-Suppose you have transvar installed (see install for installation instruction). run
+Suppose you have transvar installed (see below for installation instruction). run
 ```
 #!bash
 transvar config --download_hg19_anno